 Unique Content is Everything

 What you put on your homepage and other pages on your website is essential not only for search engines’ visibility but also because it may make other sites link to you.
-Good content provides value and this in turn attracts links from other sites which will help rank your website higher.
-You start looking as an expert in your area and it gives you more exposure in the field.
+Good content provides value and this, in turn, attracts links from other sites which will help rank your website higher.
+You start looking like an expert in your area and it gives you more exposure in the field.

 The message to you?

 Be active in your industry blogs and participate in discussions, providing valuable expert opinion and information – that will bring additional traffic to your site.
 It is like door-knocking with real estate marketing materials but in a new age of the internet that keeps your name upfront and actually requires less effort.

 Video tours of your listings and webinars on hot topics can be powerful real estate marketing tools.
 Video allows viewers a chance to meet you, hear you and begin to trust your opinion before they call you or decide to list with you.
 It helps to pre-sell your services for a fracture of the cost you would pay for TV commercials or an ad in a high-gloss printed real estate marketing publication and it makes it incredibly cost-effective.
 Provide information that helps people to make an educated decision and you would be their trusted ‘friend in real estate’ that everyone wants.

 How many people really ‘LIKE’ you on Facebook?

 When you combine real estate newsletters, postcards and other printed materials with a solid web presence and social media tools, it helps to really pack a punch and put your real estate internet marketing on a completely new level.
 According to Dave Evans, an author of Social Media Marketing: An Hour a Day, the types of social media you choose will vary greatly depending on the type of your business and your personal style.
 Don’t grab everything at once, as you would fail.